krativiti/anikatsu/README.md

   <p align="center">
     Demo <a href="https://anikatsu.ga">https://anikatsu.ga</a> <br>
     This is a PHP application used for browsing, searching and watching animes with Ads.
-The application is built on top of GogoAnime (modified ver of <a href="https://github.com/riimuru/gogoanime-api">riimuru/gogoanime-api</a>)
+The application is built on top of GogoAnime API(modified ver of <a href="https://github.com/riimuru/gogoanime-api">riimuru/gogoanime-api</a>)
   </p>
 </p>